Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Concentration Properties

 The proof of this proposition can be found in Appendix~\ref{app:prop:pers-ex}.
-Recalling the probabilistic bound for $|\theta_t - \theta_*|_{P_t}$ from Proposition~\ref{prop:half_exact_true}, we deduce that $|\theta_t - \theta_* |$ is controlled by $1/\sqrt{\lambda_{\min,t}}$ and self-normalization term.
-Using Theorem~\ref{thm:state_poly}, we can show that the latter is dominated by the former, which has a polynomial-time growth due to Proposition~\ref{prop:pers-ex}.
+Recalling the probabilistic bound for $|\theta_t - \theta_*|_{P_t}$ from Proposition~\ref{prop:half_exact_true}, we observe that $|\theta_t - \theta_* |$ is controlled by $1/\sqrt{\lambda_{\min,t}}$ and the self-normalization term.
+Using Theorem~\ref{thm:state_poly}, we can show that the latter is dominated by the former, which grows at most polynomially in time due to Proposition~\ref{prop:pers-ex}.
 Consequently, the following improved concentration bound holds for the exact posterior.